Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Introduction

+We consider a finite set of Bayesian agents $V$ and denote $N=|V|$.
+The agents are connected by an undirected {\em social network graph} $G=(V,E)$.
+We assume that the graph is connected.

-The agents reside in a world characterized by some number $S$.
-They have some information on $S$ which is not certain. \begin{itemize} \item Let $S \in \R$ be some state of the world. \item For each agent $v$, let $S_v$ be $v$'s private measurement, so that $S_v$ is picked from the normal distribution with mean $S$ and standard deviation $\sigma$. \item The different $S_v$'s are independent.
+The agents are interested in estimate a {\em state of the world} $\theta \in \R$.
+Initially, each agent $v \in V$ receives a {\em private signal} $S_v$, drawn from the normal distribution with mean $\theta$ and standard deviation $\sigma$.
+We assume that the different $S_v$ are independent.